-The site is not within a costal environmental /use.
-The works are a considerable distance from the waterway, and a mitigation measure in relation to the use of sediment control fencing during construction will mitigate any construction materials to spill towards the nominated coastal areas and waterways.
+The site adjoins a costal environmental/use area, with a small portion of the works along Essex Street being within the area.
+The works are a considerable distance from the waterway, and a mitigation measure in relation to the use of sediment control fencing during construction will against any construction materials spilling towards the nominated coastal areas and waterways.